Agroforestry: Syntropic systems

 Syntropic farming, syntropic agriculture or syntropic agroforestry is an organic, permaculture agroforestry system developed by Ernst Götsch in Brazil.
-Sometimes this system is referred to as a successional agroforestry systems or SAFS, which sometimes refer to a broader concept originating in Latin America.
+Sometimes systems of this type are called successional agroforestry systems or SAFS, a broader concept originating in Latin America.
 The system focuses on replicating natural systems of accumulation of nutrients in ecosystems, replicating secondary succession, in order to create productive forest ecosystems that produce food, ecosystem services and other forest products.

 The system relies on several processes: